Mimi Choi's Mind-Blowing Makeup Illusion

 Vancouver-based illusionist makeup artist Mimi Choi is challenging people’s perceptions of reality.
 By using her face as a canvas to paint pandas, a Jenga puzzle, a pizza pie, and more, her 654,000+ Instagram followers can’t help but stare in disbelief.
 Her creative approach to illusion makeup stems from her episodes of sleep paralysis, where she experiences vivid hallucinations.
 These visions are what inspire a myriad of her distorted face looks, intertwining her mind with her art in a way that no artist can.
 This unique perspective has earned her collaborations with prominent brands such as Make Up For Ever, MAC, Sephora, Samsung, and Capital Records, and with celebs like Shay Mitchell.
 The beauty chameleon also offers private makeup lessons as well as bridal makeup and hair services when she is not painting her own face.
 I could not wait to talk to Mimi about her exciting approach to being a beauty influencer.
 Check out all of the fascinating information she had to offer in our interview below.

-Carrie: It’s extremely inspiring to me how you take your demons and turn them into something positive that can motivate others.
-During those times when it may feel scary to relive your dreams, why do you continue to do what you do?
+During those times when it feels scary to relive your dreams, why do you continue to do what you do?

 I do it because I love it.
 There are no other reasons.
 Even if my illusions were not as popular as they are, I would still explore this genre as I truly enjoy doing them.

 For people who want to do illusion makeup just like you, what’s a trick that you can offer them?

 My illusions are very angle dependent, so I take selfies throughout the process to ensure that things are lining up correctly.
 Black paints are very important in my illusions as well, since they give the appearance of negative space.
 I try to avoid using paints with shine or reflection, as they ruin this look.

 Have you ever had a complete makeup failure?